TLR 019: spectre folk — requiem for ming aralia CD

 $10.00 -

-available as a digital download from FINA Download Store (click logo for direct link).
+available as a digital download or for streaming from bandcamp.

 released march, 2006. leaping forth from a prior discography consisting of CDRs and cassettes, spectre folk's requiem for ming aralia is a powerfully assured psychedelic folk statement. spectre folk is a one-man operation consisting of pete nolan (drums for the magik markers, shackamaxon, ghq, virgin eye blood brothers, wooden wand & the vanishing voice, etc.). nolan's significant responsibilities elsewhere have made him into a man who rarely has a chance to slow down. spectre folk offers the listener the ability to glimpse at one of those rare calm moments and it showcases the delicately twisted calm bubbling underneath the drumming furor nolan unleashes elsewhere. the beauty present in this uneasy tranquility certainly makes three lobed recordings proud to release requiem for ming aralia as spectre folk's first full-length CD.